Midea Dryer Error Codes

 - Loose or damaged wire connection to the NTC sensor.

-Related Error Codes: E3 (Front NTC sensor failure), E5 (Back NTC sensor failure) may indicate issues with specific temperature sensors.
+Related Error Codes: E3 (Front NTC sensor failure) and E5 (Back NTC sensor failure) may indicate issues with specific temperature sensors.

 Solutions: